ivaquero/scoopet/README.md

 scoop install aria2
 ```

-### Step 2: Install Git for updating 🎫
+### Step 2: Install Git to add new repositories 🎫

 ```powershell
 scoop install git
 ```

-if you are using VPN, you need to turn off aria2 before installing Apps:
+if you are using VPN, you need to turn off aria2 before installing Apps

 ```powershell
 scoop config aria2-enabled false